How To Find An Airtag In My Car

 First things first, you of course need to make sure you purchase an AirTag.
 But, before you head over to the Apple Store, make sure the AirTag you’re getting is compatible with your phone.
 In particular, check your iPhone’s model and OS version.
 Although, Apple’s AirTag is designed to work with a broad variety of phones, even older iPhones and versions of iOS.

-How To Install, Use, And Locate An Apple AirTag?
+How To Find My Car with An Apple AirTag?

 1. Attach The AirTag – Now, you can place the AirTag inside your car.
 Just make sure it’s placed in a secure spot, so it won’t be visible from the outside.
 However, crucially, it still needs to be within Bluetooth range for reliable pairing with your phone.
 Some good examples would be underneath a seat cushion in your car, or even inside the glove compartment.